by Michael Botur

 ‘So our Meesha needs money, surprise surprise,’ Davoud says, rolling his eyes, shifting his body out of his armchair.
 I pinch his wrist.
 Shame on you, Davoud.

 Our Meesha drops to her knees and begins rummaging in the pile of black and grey plastic.
 Each time she shifts, her hooded sweatshirt lifts off her bum and I try to glimpse a portion of the covered wound on her lower back.
 Finally she holds some device aloft, sings ‘Haaa-le-lujah’ and installs what she calls a ‘Stealth Box’ in the back of our TV.
 Strange waves of static sweep across the screen.
 I spot Davoud’s fingers tensing and I swat his hand.
 Have some faith, Davoud.
 Finally a grainy ghost materializes, then Meesha connects Robyn’s tablet into our TV with a strange gold cord, enters a long chain of numbers and letters and ajji majji la tarajji: Netflix is live.

 Welcome, Robyn, the screen tells us.

 ‘Fuck I’m thirsty.’
-Our Meesha disappears to the fridge and returns with a bottle of sake with a straw in it.
-She sips her sake and strokes the gold-rimmed china plates on the dresser.
+Our Meesha disappears to the fridge and returns with a bottle of bubbly with a straw in it.
+She sips her bubbly and strokes the gold-rimmed china plates on the dresser.
 Meesha won’t sit.
 She can’t stop pacing.

 Our Meesha rummages deep in her black sack and at last produces a strange black box with a digital screen.
 ‘Y’all ain’t got a police scanner, do ya?’